Do You Take My Insurance?

 How Much Do Therapy Sessions Cost?

 PREPARE/ENRICH premarital counseling sessions can be 50 or 90 minutes, and some of our therapists offer double 90-minutes sessions.
-Each session is billed based on the duration, and the rate established by your healthcare provider, with a one-time fee of $35 for the accompanying online assessment.
-Clients keep all hard copy materials e.g. Couple’s Workbook.
+Each session is billed based on the duration, and the rate established by your healthcare provider, with a one-time fee for the accompanying online assessment.
+Clients keep all hard copy materials, e.g. Couple’s Workbook.